Syncing audio to video of a grabbed video

 Symptom

 When playing the movie you notice a delay between audio and video images.
-Mostly the offset is growing with the length of the video.
+Mostly the offset is increasing with the length of the video.
 In the properties window of your video file sometimes there are also shown different total run times of the audio and video track.

 Causes of audio delay